clusterlink-net/clusterlink/tests/iperf3/kind/README.md

     ./connect-mbgs.py

-### Start iperf3 services at the three clusters and expose iperf3 server from Cluster 2
+### Start iperf3 services at the three clusters

-    ./iperf3-service.py
+    ./iperf3-service-create.py

+### Expose iperf3-server server from Cluster 2 to other Clusters

+    ./iperf3-service-expose.py

 ### Start iperf3 client from Cluster 1 to Cluster2